rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 # Grid system key concepts

-The Grid System is an engine designed to layout the controls of your character sheet (and other Lua forms) in a responsive manner, adjusting itself according to the user's screen size.
-It draws inspiration from the grid system found in the Bootstrap library, offering a flexible and powerful layout solution.
+The Grid System is a tool designed to organize the tags/controls of your character sheet (and other Lua forms) in a way that adapts to different screen sizes.
+It is inspired by the grid system in the Bootstrap library, offering a flexible and powerful layout solution.

 ## Key concept: The 12-column division

-Forms, layouts, and all other controls are structured around a 12-column grid system, which has the following characteristics:
+Forms, layouts, and all other controls are structured around a 12-column grid system, which works as follows:

-- **12 virtual columns**: The content area of controls is divided into 12 virtual columns of equal size.
-These columns are used for alignment and sizing purposes.
+- **12 virtual columns**: The content area of controls is divided into 12 equal virtual columns.
+These columns are used for alignment and sizing.

 - **Automatic row breaks**: When the 12 virtual columns of a row are filled, the next control automatically starts on a new row.

-Observe the following layout:
+Here's how it looks:
 ![Controls](concepts_img/grid-12.png)

-Here's how the grid system divides its content into 12 virtual columns:
+And here's how the grid system divides its content:
 ![Controls](concepts_img/grid-12-divisions.png)

-!!! note
-    All controls have their content area divided into 12 virtual columns, which may or may not be used for alignment with the grid system.

 ## Key concept: Roles in the grid system

 Controls can assume one of 5 roles in the grid system:

 - `none`: A control that does not align using the grid system.
-This is the default role.
+This is the default.
-- `row`: A control that occupies an entire line in the 12-column division.
+- `row`: A control that takes up an entire line in the 12-column division.
-- `col`: A control whose width is defined in how many of "12-column" pieces it occupies.
+- `col`: A control whose width is defined by how many of the 12 columns it occupies.
-- `container`: A control that occupies an entire line in the 12-column division but keeps its width limited to avoid growing too wide.
+- `container`: Like rows, but the control keeps its width limited to avoid growing too wide.
-- `block`: A control whose width is defined in pixels.
-It does not consume 12-column spaces.
+- `block`: A control whose width is defined in pixels instead of 12-column spaces.

 !!! note
-     All controls can be aligned using the grid system by assigning them a role through the `g` attribute.
+    All controls can be aligned using the grid system by assigning them a role with the [`g`](properties.md#g-or-g-role) or [`g-role`](properties.md#g-or-g-role) attributes.

 ### "row" role
-When in a `row` role, the control occupies an entire line of the layout.
+Controls with the `row` role take up an entire line in the layout.

 Example:
 ```xml